3.5-liter V-6 Engine

 Rigid Body Structure

 The less flex there is in the body, the more precisely the suspension can be tuned for an optimal combination of handling and ride.
-Now, Acura has taken the impressive first-generation RDX body structure a step further.
+For 2016, Acura has taken the impressive second-generation RDX body structure and increased rigidity still further.

 - Additional reinforcements around the rear-suspension mounting points reduce vertical flex.